 - Glass packaging is comparatively expensive.

-As you can see, it’s a constant struggle to find a balance with choosing the right packaging when it comes to protecting the product as well as offering customers user-friendly options.
+As you can see, it’s challenging to find a balance with choosing the right packaging when it comes to protecting the product as well as offering customers user-friendly options.

 Despite the limitations of our recycling systems and infrastructure, our partnership with TerraCycle has allowed us a guaranteed zero-landfill recycling programme for our customers in New Zealand.
 Two Islands packaging will now be repurposed into products such as outdoor furniture and children’s playgrounds, closing the loop and keeping our products in circularity.